 Fear of childbirth is very common and is particularly prevalent amongst first time mothers and women who have had negative experiences in the past.
 We know that throughout history many women have died during childbirth and that the very definition of labor is “hard physical work.”
 Thus, many women have become conditioned to anticipate their birthing experience to be associated with extreme pain, which contributes to the fear of childbirth.
 This fear can be elevated by outside sources, such as from those sharing negative birthing stories or the media showing women in agony.
 It can also be partially psychological: as a way to focus on a fear that is tangible as opposed to intangible, such as the natural fears that arise in response to an enormous life transition that are difficult to grasp or explain.

 Sometimes fear of birthing is easier to speak about than fear of motherhood.
 Sometimes moms feel like they "must" be excited and happy and anything other than that is “wrong.”
 And frankly, sometimes it’s easier to focus on the excitement of the new baby rather than all of the other areas of life that need attention.
 The reality, however, is that many pregnant women feel like they're alone: alone in their feelings and alone in their experiences.
 While each mother or mother-to-be is unique, collectively, they share their desire to have a relaxed birthing experience and easy adjustment into motherhood.
-By combining therapy and hypnosis, Dr. Pekala is able to address these issues in an all-encompassing way, providing support for the emotional and physical needs of the whole person throughout the pregnancy and birthing process.
+By combining therapy and hypnosis, they address these issues in an all-encompassing way, providing support for the emotional and physical needs of the whole person throughout the pregnancy and birthing process.